Mykolas Dluskis

 From 1777 to 1784, he studied in Warsaw and Vilnius in theology and was ordained as a priest in 1783.
 From 1788 onward he was a priest at Vilnius Cathedral.
 From 1789 to 1792, he visited Germany and Italy.
 From 1797 onward he was an Educational Commission member.
 He co-founded the Vilnius Charity Society.

+In 1817, he anonymously published in Vilnius in Polish A Letter from the Rabbi of Lisbon to the Rabbi of Brest, translated from the rabbinical-Talmudic dialect.
+In this work, he argued that Freemasonry originated from secret organizations founded in Palestine by Jews, and that Jesus Christ had been a member of one of them.